ldzzz/kacky-gameserver-backend/README.md

 - `goose -dir ${SEEDS_MIGRATION_DIR} --no-versioning up`
 - `goose -dir ${SEEDS_MIGRATION_DIR} --no-versioning reset`

+To ease and speed up the development process, you can use a [script](/scripts/run-dev.sh) that performs all the operations above.<br>
+Examine its usage with `bash ./scripts/run-dev.sh -h`

 ## TODOs

 - Write more detailed documentation and introduction